- Home

 Lamb chops are always a winner on the barbecue.
 They’re quick and easy to cook and have a distinctively rich, savoury flavour.

 Lamb chops are a little more expensive than other cuts of meat (such as lamb shank), but if you’re looking for a reliably tasty barbecue dish that everyone will love, the price is worth it.
-The trick is to use lamb chops that are around one inch thick as you’ll be able to brown the sides without overcooking the meat in the middle.
+The trick is to use ones around one inch thick as you’ll be able to brown the sides without overcooking the meat in the middle.

 To season lamb chops, you could use anything from tandoori flavours to classic garlic and rosemary to Moroccan-style mint.

-For best results, it’s best to marinate the meat for several hours before cooking – or overnight if you can.
+For best results, marinate the meat for several hours before cooking, or overnight if you can.

-Consider serving with a bowl of this Moroccan spiced vegetable couscous from Erren’s Kitchen, which is packed full of delicious vegetables like red peppers, tomatoes, and sweetcorn.
+Consider serving with this Moroccan spiced vegetable couscous from Erren’s Kitchen, which is packed with delicious vegetables like red peppers, tomatoes, and sweetcorn.
 Or, for more ideas, check out this article from The Kitchn.

 Final thoughts…

-Barbecues can easily cater to any diet – and they can be healthy too.
-From tender, juicy steaks, and flavoursome seafood, to grilled cheese and delicious vegan burgers, we hope there’s something for everyone to enjoy.
+Barbecues can easily cater to any diet – and they can be healthy, too.
+From tender steaks and flavoursome seafood, to grilled cheese and delicious vegan burgers, we hope there’s something for everyone.

-If you’re looking for further inspiration and recipe ideas, you might like to have a read of our articles; 7 sunshine-inspired recipes ideas and 5 side dishes to go with your next barbecue.
+If you’re looking for further inspiration and recipe ideas, you might like to have a read of our articles: 7 sunshine-inspired recipe ideas and 5 side dishes to go with your next barbecue.

 Have you got an all-time favourite barbecue dish?
 What new recipes have you tried on the barbecue recently?
 We’d love to hear from you in the comments below.